yaelhayem/TDSADH18/docs/NeighborhoodReportUES.md

 Michael says hi!

-NEIGHBORHOOD REPORT: UPPER EAST SIDE; Trying to Tame the Mishmash That Is East 86th Street===
+NEIGHBORHOOD REPORT: UPPER EAST SIDE; Trying to Tame the Mishmash That Is East 86th Street
+===

 By DAVID KIRBY                                                                                                   OCT.
 29, 2000